Rotator

 Navigate to Services::Ad Rotator.

 Now that the Rotator has been configured, Rotatees can now be created that will contain the payload for the advertisement.
 In this example we will create Rotatees that will display on the main page of the default portal.
 Create a new Rotatee.
-The Name field is arrbitrary.
+The Name field is arbitrary.
 In the Rotators field check the default box.
-The Payload field contains the url to the advertisement.
-The Target URL field contains the URL the user should be taken to if the click on the advertisement.
-The Price field is where the price paid for the advertisement can be entered and will be used in reports to calculate the price per impression/conversion.
-Do note that if the Payload is hosted outside the then it must be whitelisted on the splash portal in order for the content to be displayed.
+The Payload field contains the HTML content of the advertisement.
+The URL field contains the destination URL when users click the advertisement.
+Do note that if the Payload contains references to content hosted outside the rXg, then those domains must be whitelisted on the splash portal in order for the content to be displayed.
 Click Create.

 Repeat creating a Rotatee for each advertisement.
 In this example each advertisement is an image of fruit, and clicking on the advertisement image will link to wikipedia, but this could be the products homepage.